Updated on 19th December, 2022 by Martin Astley

 If you don’t know where your stopcock is, check the following locations:

 - Stopcocks are usually found in rooms with water outlets, such as kitchens and bathrooms.

 - They are usually located on outside walls.

 - Houses with internal water meters almost always have their stopcock installed on the pipe that leads to the water meter.

 - Stopcocks are usually at knee height, although this is not always the case, especially in flats and apartments.

 Did you know you may be able to turn off your water supply even when your stopcock is seizing up?
 There should be a stop valve outside your home, on the boundary of your property.
 They are frequently on the pavement and have a clearly marked cover.
 If you have a water meter, your external stop valve might be in the same chamber as the meter.

 If you cannot find the Water Authority’s stop valve, give your local water authority or your utilities supplier a phone call.
 Your neighbours may also know where it is.

 Please note that this external stopcock could shut off your neighbours’ water supply as well as your own, so it is polite to let them know you intend to close it.

-In some instances, these stop valves can only be closed with a universal stopcock key – these can be purchased from major DIY and home improvement stores.
-Turn the valve clockwise, and be careful – you don’t want to break this stopcock too!
+In some instances, these stop valves can only be closed with a universal stopcock key, which can be purchased from major DIY and home improvement stores.
+Turn the valve clockwise, and be careful—you don’t want to break this stopcock too!